Ned and Stacey

-Ned & Stacey (or Ned and Stacey) is an American sitcom created by Michael J. Weithorn, and starring Thomas Haden Church and Debra Messing as the titular couple.
-The series lasted two seasons, airing on Fox from September 11, 1995, to January 27, 1997.
+Ned and Stacey is an American sitcom created by Michael J. Weithorn, and starring Thomas Haden Church and Debra Messing as the eponymous couple.
+The series lasted two seasons and was produced by Hanley Productions and TriStar Television, airing on Fox from September 11, 1995, to January 27, 1997.

+Eleven episodes remained unaired during the series' original run.

 Premise

-Stacey Colbert (Messing) is desperate to move out of her parents' house and find a place to live in New York City.
-However, as a freelance journalist, she can hardly make enough money to save for an apartment.
-One night, Stacey's sister Amanda (Nadia Dajani) and brother-in-law Eric (Greg Germann) set Stacey up with Eric's friend and co-worker Ned Dorsey (Church).
-Though Stacey is initially repulsed by the idea of dating Ned, she decides to agree to a scheme he has cooked up.
-For him to get a promotion at the ad agency where he is employed, he needs a wife.
-Stacey reluctantly agrees, as she is desperate to move out of her parents' house, and Ned has a very good apartment.
+For Ned Dorsey (Church) to get a promotion at the ad agency where he works, he needs a wife.
+Stacey Colbert (Messing) is desperate to move out of her parents' house and find a place to live in New York City but cannot afford an apartment as a freelance journalist.
+So Stacey reluctantly agrees to pretend to be Ned's wife.

 The first season revolved around Ned and Stacey's adjustment to their new situation, while they attempt to make their marriage appear real while dating other people.
 In the second season, Stacey moves out, and the two begin dating other people.
 Their constant bickering seems to evolve into something resembling a romance, but the series was cancelled before this could be fully developed.